Sulphites and Collagen Powder: What You Need to Know

 The collagen fibers in animals contain disulfide bonds, creating their distinctive triple helix structure.
 When collagen is hydrolysed, sulphite ions are released.
 While the hydrolysis process may lead to the release of sulphite ions, rigorous batch testing is performed on these products to ensure their safety.

 For example, our Collagen Hydrolysate (bovine collagen) contains less than 50 parts per million of naturally occurring Sulphur Dioxide, with a limit of this quantification of 50 parts per million.
-This indicates that, within the limits of current scientific analysis, the product tests to less than or equal to 50 parts per million for sulphites, which is recorded on the test results.
+This indicates that, within the limits of current scientific analysis, the product tests to less than or equal to 50 parts per million for sulphites, which is recorded on the test results, thus is less than 10 mg/kg.

 Information on our product testing and certifications can be found on individual product pages under the tab, Technical Data.
 If you need specific Certificates of Analysis please contact us through our Contact Form or email.